corda/corda-docs/content/en/docs/corda-enterprise/4.4/node-explorer.md

 3. In the **Execute flow** dialog box, select the required flow from the drop-down menu.
 This is a list of all available flows based on the CorDapps you have shared with Node Explorer.

 4. In the dialog box, enter the required parameters for your flow.
-The information requested here is dynamically populated using your CorDapp's parameters, so you can expect it to be different from flow to flow.
+The information requested here is auto-generated according to your CorDapp's parameters, so you can expect it to be different from flow to flow.
+You should also [confirm that your flow parameters are accepted in Node Explorer](#accepted-flow-parameters) before you get started.

 5. Click **Execute**.